LCSW Licensure in Florida

 - Download and complete the Request for Verification of MSW Graduation and Internship form.
 The form can be sent via email to email@example.com.
 We will complete the letter within 1 week of receipt and send it to the Licensing Board via email with a copy sent to the email address you provide on the form.

-Students requiring copies of FGCU transcripts, either official or unofficial, can find information on how to request these on the FGCU website at the FGCU Office of Records & Registration: Records & Transcripts.
+Students requiring copies of FGCU transcripts, either official or unofficial, can find information on how to request these on the FGCU website at the FGCU Department of Records & Registration: Records & Transcripts.

 The State of Florida does not offer reciprocity for those licensed in other states, however, social workers interested in obtaining Florida licensure may apply for Licensure by Endorsement or Examination.
 These applications are reviewed on a case-by-case basis to determine if the requirements for Florida license have been met.
 A social worker in the state temporarily or in the process of obtaining Licensure by Endorsement may practice in the State of Florida by applying for a provisional license.